A Week on Jeju Island: Volcanoes, Black Pork, and Women of the Sea

 Day 3: Hallasan Summit

 Important: the summit trail closes to new hikers at 12:30PM.
-If you haven't passed the checkpoint by then, you're turned back.
-I started at 7AM, which gave comfortable margin.
+Miss the checkpoint by then and you're turned back.
+Start at 7AM and you'll have comfortable margin.

 The trail climbs through temperate forest, then scrubby sub-alpine terrain, then bare volcanic rock near the summit.
-The elevation gain is steady but relentless.
-My calves were screaming by the 7 km mark.
+The elevation gain is steady but relentless — by the 7 km mark, your calves will let you know.

-The summit crater lake — Baengnokdam — appeared through fog as I crested the rim.
-A calm, jade-green lake filling the caldera.
-In autumn, this view is framed by red and orange foliage.
-In spring, azaleas.
-In October, when I visited, it was austere and windswept and completely beautiful.
+The summit crater lake, Baengnokdam, reveals itself through the fog as you crest the rim: a calm, jade-green lake filling the caldera.
+In autumn, this view is framed by red and orange foliage; in spring, by azaleas.
+In October, it turns austere and windswept and completely beautiful.

-Descended the same trail.
-Total time: 9 hours including breaks.
-My fitness level is average — serious hikers do it in 7.
+Descend the same trail.
+Total time runs about 9 hours including breaks at an average fitness level — serious hikers do it in 7.

 Verdict: Hallasan is a serious hike but doesn't require technical skill.
 Start early.
 Bring 3L of water.
 The crater lake is worth every step.